 As bizarre as it may sound, the first-ever No Fap challenge was documented in a Subaru enthusiast forum in October 2006.
 NASIOC (North American Subaru Impreza Owners Club) is a closed forum for Subaru owners and enthusiasts where they discuss the mods and performance enhancements available for their Subarus.

 Interestingly, a member of the forum posted their first off-topic Ironman Competition in October 2006.
 The challenge asked members to forgo masturbation to earn points.
-Whoever goes the longest without touching themselves would win.
+Whoever goes the longest without touching themselves will win.

 Though confined within the forum, the idea made its way to 4Chan in 2009 giving birth to No Fap September.
-It has rules similar to the present day NNN challenge.
+It has rules similar to the present-day NNN challenge.
 The challenge was inspired by a 2003 Chinese study about the benefits of non-ejaculation.